AnthonyFrazierCSU/Mitigating-Bias-Matched-Observational-Studies/README.md

 1) **Table S2** The balance table shown in table S2 is based from the "balance_table.csv" file.

 2) **Figure S3** In the `Bias Mitigation in Matched Observational Studies Application Code.R` file, run the ggplot code in the `Average Treatment Effect Estimation for Calipered (xi=0.1) Set of Matched Pairs` code chunk to replicate figure S3.

+3) **Table S3** The content for this table can be found by running the `Average Treatment Effect Estimation for Original Set of Matched Pairs` and `Average Treatment Effect Estimation for Calipered (xi=0.1) Set of Matched Pairs` code chunks.

 ## License
-Copyright 2024 Anthony Frazier, Siyu Heng, and Wen Zhou
+Copyright 2025 Anthony Frazier, Siyu Heng, and Wen Zhou

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.